Our seasons run from May 1st through October 31st.

 1 day in The TANK (8 hrs): $200; w/recording $400

-(These fees are for a Standard Session by our resident assistant audio engineer.)
+(These fees are for a Standard Session by our resident resident audio engineer.)

 Below are the three types of recording possibilities.
-Our assistant engineer will be present at all sessions to assist and give access.
+Our resident engineer will be present at all sessions to assist and give access.

-For a Professional Session, you will need to hire an audio engineer who has been trained on our system, or provide your own professional engineer.
-(We will provide a list of local engineers you can contact to set up your session.
+For a Professional Session, you will need to hire an audio engineer experienced in Avid Pro Tools who has been trained on our system, or provide your own professional engineer.
+(We will provide a list of engineers you can contact to set up your session.
 The cost of the engineer is in addition to fees for use of The TANK and our gear.)